ddrmv/tech-tests/bank-tech-test/README.md

   improved readability
 - Some better spacing between if statements for readability
 - Throw correction to throw error instead of string
+- Update test for bankAccount to ensure testing the class instead of the mock
-- TODO: Test update for bankAccount, unit test for bankStatementFromatter
+- Add unit test for bankStatementFormatter